EQUIPMENT AND INKS

 This is the technical bit!
 Sublimation printing is the application of sublimation inks onto a surface using a heat press to provide the required combination of heat, time and pressure.
-This combination causes the inks to be converted from a solid to a gaseous state enabling them to penetrate the sublimatable surface so that a permanent, full colour image is formed.
+This process causes the inks to be converted from a solid to a gaseous state enabling them to penetrate the sublimatable surface so that a permanent, full colour image is formed.
 The colour penetrates the surface of the item so that the result is colourful, long lasting and resistant to scratching unlike some other printing methods that merely print onto the surface of the item.

 WHAT CAN BE SUBLIMATION PRINTED?

 You can sublimation print onto a wide variety of items provided that the surface is suitable for sublimation printing.
 We offer both 'hard' and 'soft' items that are suitable for sublimation printing - full details of our extensive range can be found on our SUBLIMATION IMPRINTABLES pages.